 Half of adults over 75 years old have a hearing impairment according to the National Institutes of Health.
 Various studies of nursing home facilities estimate the number of residents suffering from hearing loss is between 60 and 90 percent.
 Unfortunately, lack of adequate hearing health education and staffing at nursing homes means most of the residents will not get the hearing treatment that they need.
 This leaves it up to you to advocate on their behalf or seek outside treatment to get them the help that they need.

 Untreated hearing loss has been linked to a number of health issues, including dementia, increased risk of falling, brain atrophy, heart disease, high blood pressure and stroke.
 But arguably one of the worst effects of untreated hearing loss on those in nursing homes is depression.
-Transitioning into a nursing home can be tough, but being unable to hear and communicate can leave you feeling isolated, confused, anxious and eventual depressed.
+Transitioning into a nursing home can be tough.
+However, being unable to hear and communicate can leave you feeling isolated, confused, anxious and eventual depressed.

 Hearing Aids Help